rsp/temper-lang/README.md

 Each regular stage does a root-to-leaf walk trying to simplify nodes that are simplifiable but which will not be next stage.

-TODO: imports import from a stage of a module which means we need to keep old-stage versions of modules around.

-TODO: for imports to be able to operate at lex stage, there needs to be a fixed-syntax prologue.

-TODO: decision, prologue grammar.

-TODO: stage specifier grammar as prefix operator.